 Community Capital Grants provide organizations with funds to strengthen their operations and programs.
 These grants provide institutional support that allows organizations to:

 - Innovate, which may include testing a concept, launching a pilot project, or facilitating a new collaboration.

 - Grow, which may incorporate new acquisitions, new investments, entry into new markets, or outreach to new audiences.
-A complementary initiative, Benefit Chicago, a collaboration of MacArthur, the Chicago Community Trust, and Calvert Impact Capital, is a compimentary initiative that supports growth through impact investments.
+A complementary initiative, Benefit Chicago, a collaboration of MacArthur, the Chicago Community Trust, and Calvert Impact Capital, supports growth through impact investments.

 Awards recognize an organization's track record or promise, connection to communities, and commitment to peer learning and support.
 As in all elements of the Chicago Commitment strategy, we seek to advance equity and access to opportunity and foster conditions that recognize and promote people of color in leadership positions.